COGNITIVE BEHAVIORAL THERAPY (CBT)

 These episodes of intense fear are called panic attacks.
 Understandably, panic attacks can be very disruptive to your quality of life.
 You might feel anxious in situations where you had a panic attack before because you're scared it might happen again.
 You may worry about feeling trapped, helpless, or embarrassed.
 You may even experience unexpected or “out of the blue” panic attacks in random situations.
 Nocturnal panic attacks may make it difficult to get a good night’s rest.

-You may have started avoiding situations because you're afraid of having a panic attack.
-As a result, your life may have gotten smaller.
+You may have started avoiding situations because you're afraid of having a panic attack, and as a result, your life may have gotten smaller.
 You might avoid open spaces, crowded places, waiting in line, or public transit.
 Avoidance of situations that are hard to escape from or where help may not be available is called agoraphobia.

 Panic attacks and agoraphobia are symptoms of panic disorder.
 Panic disorder traps you in a vicious cycle.
 It starts when you believe that the physical sensations of a panic attack are dangerous.
 Over time, these beliefs cause you to place more attention on physical symptoms, which triggers more fear and perpetuates the panic cycle.